scania/corporate-ui/readme.md

 In this repository we're developing the next generation components for Corporate UI.
 We're improving a lot of our findings that we've done implementing the current production version of the library: https://github.com/scania/corporate-ui

+## Development Stage

+Currently Corporate UI are in pre-alpha, preparing to move to alpha.
+We'll start of the tests with a group of 20 developers and expanding it shortly thereafter.

+## Focus Area

+Focus is right now set on getting a solid architecture in place.
+Any of the basic components that you'll be able to view in this repository is not finalized when it comes to design and CSS values.

 ## About Stencil JS

 The main change in the technology stack is that we've changing from Google Polymer to Stencil JS for creating Custom Elements.